sademban/the-learning-journey/2-learning-plan/2-2_Learning-Plan.md

 ### Target Area

 The most important elements of your Learning Plan, however you make it, are the target areas.
 These are broad topics of study you wish to pursue.
 You want a target area to be broad enough to encompass many skills and concepts, but not so broad that it doesn't provide direction.
 For example, "Python Programming" is a good target area, but "Learning to Code," not so much.
 Even school subjects are too big.
 "Math" is a terrible target area, but "Calculus" works well.
+### Rationale

+Why do you want to learn this?
+The answer here will be important throughout your journey, so be honest and thorough.
+As you'll see later, when the going gets tough, this section will remind you why you're doing this.
 ### Learning Objectives

 For each target area, you need to have clearly-articulated learning objectives.
 What are the skills and concepts you wish to master during your study?
 I like to split these up, because they fall nicely into two questions?